Emley AFC is

 AFC Emley 1 Scarborough Athletic 6 (Saturday 29th November 2008) Northern Counties East League Division One (att: 461)

 The following season Boro played at Emley in late November.
-I travelled up to stay with my brother Nick and Rachel and to see my nephew and niece, Stanley and Sally, in York on the Friday evening.
+I travelled up to stay with my brother Nick and Rachel and to see my nephew and niece, Stanley and Sally, in York on Friday evening.

 I travelled by train with a couple of York Seadogs to Wakefield to try some fabulous real ale (which was replicated after the game).
 Chewy again provided his carriage to the ground where we saw Boro blow away 'Pewits' 6-1 with a quality performance in wintry conditions.